Choosing the Right ERP System for Your Mid-Market Company: Horizontal vs. Vertical

 Infor CloudSuite Industrial (vertical-specific editions)

-If you operate across industries, have complex or evolving needs, or require a high degree of customization, a horizontal ERP offers the flexibility and scalability you’ll need.
+If your business operates across various industries and has complex or evolving needs, a horizontal ERP offers the necessary flexibility and scalability.

-Roger Pujol, CPIM, CSCP, the founder of Champion Business Solutions, LLC, is a consultant specializing in ERP Business software.
+Roger Pujol, CPIM, CSCP, the founder of Champion Business Solutions, LLC, is an ERP consultant & advisor specializing in ERP Business software for the manufacturing and distribution industries.
 He shares insights and experiences on assisting small and medium-sized businesses (SMBs) to enhance their operations.

 © 2025 Champion Business Solutions, LLC